Jay-Z: 2012–2016: Magna Carta Holy Grail and other ventures

-Jay-Z collaborated with M.I.A on her single "XXXO", which achieved a fair level of success and went on to become remixed by several producers worldwide.
 In May 2012, Jay-Z and former Philadelphia mayor Michael A. Nutter announced Jay-Z as the curator and the headliner for the first annual "Budweiser Made in America" festival at Fairmount Park in Philadelphia on September 1 and 2, 2012.
 The performance was produced by Live Nation and assembled an eclectic lineup of "rock, hip hop, R&B, Latin music and dance" musicians.
 Jay-Z and Rihanna were the two main headlining acts for BBC Radio 1's 2012 Hackney Weekend music festival on June 23 to 24.
 Jay-Z opened his set with an appearance from Rihanna, they performed "Run this Town".
 On September 6, "Clique" was released, a single from the album "Cruel Summer", by GOOD Music.
 Kanye West and Big Sean starred alongside Jay-Z on the track.
 Jay-Z took the subway to his sold-out show at The Barclays Center on October 6, 2012.
-On November 12, 2012, Coldplay announced that they will be playing with Jay-Z at the Barclays Center in Brooklyn on December 31.
+In December 2012, Coldplay performed with Jay-Z at the Barclays Center in Brooklyn.